 Dedekind domains, p-adic numbers, local fields, elliptic curves over fields, Mordell’s theorem, zeta and L-functions, class number formula, prime number theorem, adeles and ideles, local and global class field theory, Brauer group, division algebras over local and global fields, cyclotomic fields, Iwasawa theory, modular forms, Eisenstein series, Hecke operators, automorphic forms, Poisson summation formula, Selberg trace formula, p-adic L-functions, Rankin-Selberg method, elliptic curves of schemes, Tate modules, finite flat groups schemes, Galois representations, deformation rings, modular curves, Igusa curves, Jacobians, Néron models, Galois cohomology, Selmer groups, the 3-5 trick, R=T.

 In these books some topics are not covered in depth and some are completely missing.
 Therefore, as we go forward, we will digress from these books and study other books.
+As of Spring 2020, we have read the first three books, the first three chapters of “A First Course in Modular Forms” by F. Diamond and J. Shurman and “Affine Group Schemes” by W. Waterhouse.
+You should check the News page to see the current textbook or sources that we follow.
 Please see the What to Read page for a non-exhaustive related bibliography.

 Prerequisites: I want this course to be accessible to most students, and therefore students are only required to have a good knowledge of commutative algebra (e.g. at the level of Atiyah-MacDonald’s book).
 More advanced topics require basic knowledge of algebraic geometry (scheme theory) and it is not our plan to cover it in this reading course.
 However, I will help students organize a parallel work group on algebraic geometry.